Skip to contents

 id

 character(1): The ID of the item requested.
 Preferably the trakt ID (e.g. 1429).
 Other options are the trakt.tv slug (e.g. "the-wire") or imdb ID (e.g. "tt0306414").
 Can also be of length greater than 1, in which case the function is called on all id values separately and the result is combined.
-See vignette("finding-things") for more details.
+See vignette("tRakt") for more details.

 season, episode